 The preparation of a comprehensive checklist of tri-trophic associations is highly important for bringing together information that is currently scattered across different sources, as well as for correcting taxonomic inconsistencies and standardising species names.
 By compiling and verifying such records in a systematic manner, the checklist serves as a reliable and easily accessible reference for both researchers and practitioners working in the field (Abdala-Roberts et al., 2019).
 In addition, a well-prepared checklist provides a strong foundation for ecological studies by clearly documenting interactions among host plants, aphids, and their natural enemies in a particular area.
 It also plays a significant role in the conservation of beneficial organisms, particularly aphid predators and parasitoids, by identifying key species involved in natural pest regulation.
 Furthermore, such information is essential for strengthening integrated pest management programs, as it helps in recognising important predator–prey–plant relationships that can be utilised for sustainable crop protection.
 In this context, the present study aims to develop an updated and thoroughly verified checklist of aphidophagous arthropods in Chhattisgarh.
 By consolidating existing knowledge and ensuring taxonomic accuracy, this work seeks to improve our understanding of ecological interactions in the region and contribute to the development of environmentally sound and sustainable pest management strategies.

-2. MATERIAL & METHODS
+2. MATERIALS & METHODS

 Site Description